By Saurav · saavos

 If you prefer a question-driven buyer framework rather than a scoring rubric, see 12 Questions Every SMB Founder Should Ask Before Signing an AI Chatbot Contract — it covers the same evaluation territory from the buyer's side, including the two questions saavos does not win on.

-saavos was built specifically to score 3× on the heavy-weight criteria: full source ingestion (URL + PDF + plain text), configurable fallback message with custom CTA, inline [N] citations with collapsible source list, transparent model tiers (Haiku 4.5 on free, Sonnet 4.6 on paid), and searchable per-conversation retrieval debug.
-Score it yourself: start free on saavos — no credit card required, 5-minute setup.
+saavos was built specifically to score 3× on the heavy-weight criteria: full source ingestion (URL + PDF + plain text), configurable fallback message with custom CTA, inline [N] citations with collapsible source list, transparent model tiers (Haiku 4.5 in preview, Sonnet 4.6 on paid), and searchable per-conversation retrieval debug.
+Score it yourself: preview saavos — no credit card required, 5-minute setup.
 Or see our pricing for paid-tier specifics if you're scoring saavos's higher-volume plans.